Sweet or hot, bell-shaped or elongate, all peppers are members of the nightshade family.

 Choose your pepper accordingly (and be sure to wash your hands after handling hot peppers and their seeds before you do ANYTHING else).
 Seriously.

 How to grow peppers

 Peppers love warm weather.
 In fact, there’s no sense starting pepper seeds early, because they won’t germinate.
 Even if they do, they won’t grow well.
 To get a head start on the growing season, many gardeners use seed heating mats.
 The soil needs to be 70 to 84 °F for peppers to really get going.
 Peppers prefer loose, loamy soil (or even sand), so you may want to grow them in raised beds or containers.
-Peppers can also grow well in straw bales.
 Seeds should be planted 1/4 inch deep.
 Ultimately, you will want to place plants 18 to 24 inches apart.
 When thinning, snip unwanted plants off at soil level to avoid disturbing other plants’ roots.
 At first, the soil should be kept moist but not soggy.
 Soggy soil can cause damping-off disease and several other problems.